 Pickles.
 The original Southern tuna asks for sweet pickle relish; I like to use marinated pickles instead and finely dice them.
 This still adds some sweetness to the final dish.

-Step 2.
-Add the mayo, mix well.
-Serve on top of a toast or wrapped in lettuce.
+2. Add the mayo and mix well.
+Serve on top of toast or wrapped in lettuce.

 For best flavor.
-Don’t skimp on mayo, the mayo what makes the recipe creamy.
+Don’t skimp on mayo; the mayo is what makes the recipe creamy.
 Adjust the salt after testing since mayo might have some salt in it.

 Optional ingredients.
-Feel free to experiment and add fresh peas, diced apple, honey dijon mustard.
-Top with fresh herbs like dill, parsley, chives, microgreens.
+Feel free to experiment and add fresh peas, diced apples, and honey Dijon mustard.
+Top with fresh herbs like dill, parsley, chives, and microgreens.